jupdike/tsvg/README.md

 ## Future Work

+- --jshelper ClassName (-j flag) to allow one to specify external JS (ES6) code, a class to pull methods out of and add to generated code and 'this' object.

 - More interesting, better examples -- as a sort of test suite

 - Gallery of awesome examples